wesnoth/wesnoth/.github/CONTRIBUTING.md

         }
     }

-    // Keep class method brackets on their own line, and always utilize const for methods and
+    /* Keep class method brackets on their own line, and always utilize const for methods and
-    // variables when possible.
+     * variables when possible.
+     *
+     * For documenting functions, we loosely follow Doxygen conventions.
+You don't need to document
+     * every single function, but important ones should optimally have at least a one-line comment
+     * explaining what it does.
+     *
+     * @param speaker        The person speaking
+     */
-    void exclaim() const
+    void exclaim(const std::string& speaker) const
     {
-        std::cerr << "They're taking the Hobbits to Isengard!" << std::endl;
+        std::cerr << speaker ": They're taking the Hobbits to Isengard!" << std::endl;
     }

 private: